Rangi42/polishedcrystal/README.md

 * Remove unused code and resources to make room for new stuff
 * Add animations for new moves
-* Catch all 251 Pokémon without trading:
+* Use event-exclusive moves and RBY-only TMs to pad out learnsets, or use some as location-exclusives
 * Find the Old Sea Map in the ruins of Pokémon Mansion on Cinnabar Island, and use it to reach Faraway Island and catch Mew
-* Add moves from future generations
-   * Prioritize having viable physical and special moves for each type
-   * Use event-exclusive moves and RBY-only TMs to pad out learnsets, or use some as location-exclusives
 * Fissure → Avalanche (TM 72) (10 PP, 60 power, 100% accuracy, -4 priority, double damage if user is damaged in same turn)
 * Jump Kick → Close Combat (Fighting, 5 PP, 120 power, 100% accuracy, lowers user's Def and Sp.Def)
 * Sweet Scent (TM 12) → Shadow Claw (TM 65) (Ghost, 15 PP, 70 power, 100% accuracy, increased critical hit ratio) (TM 12 becomes Rollout; TM 04 becomes Calm Mind)
 * Modern battle mechanics:
    * http://smogon.site/forums/threads/gsc-mechanics.3542417/
    * Gen III critical hit mechanics (ignore -Atk and +Def stat changes, don't ignore burn)